codescape/jira-scrum-poker/docs/compatibility-matrix.md

 ### General advise

 Only the latest version of Scrum Poker for Jira brings you the latest and greatest set of features and potential bugfixes.
-It is our core interest and we are working hard to provide you with stable iterations from version to version of this app.
+It is our core interest, and we are working hard to provide you with stable iterations from version to version of this app.

 Tip: Always install the latest version of Scrum Poker for Jira and keep it up to date.